School of Law and Social Science

 Anne Savirimuthu graduated from Lancaster University in 1988 and after completion of the Law Society Finals programme began lecturing at the University of Central Lancashire in September 1989.
-She now works on a part time basis holding the position of Senior Lecturer within the Law School.
+She now works on a part time basis holding the position of Senior Lecturer within the School of Law and Social Science.

 Anne graduated from Lancaster University in June 1988 with a first class honours degree.
 Having completed her Law Society Finals examinations in 1989 at Manchester Metropolitan University, she took up a full-time teaching post with UCLan in September of that year.

 Anne was promoted to Senior Lecturer within the Law School in 1993 and is currently employed on a part time basis within the Law School.
 Her primary teaching responsibilities are in the areas of Criminal and Company Law .and she has published on topics ranging from the hearsay rule and confessions in the law of evidence to identity theft in the online environment.
 In the context of Company Law she is currently looking into how the legal regulation of directors applies to corporate information security.Qualifications

 LLB, Lancaster University, 1988; Law Society Finals, Manchester Metropolitan University, 1989.

 Fellow of the Institute of Higher Education, 2011

 Identity Theft and Systems Theory: The Fraud Act 2006 in Perspective, Script-ed, Volume 4, Issue 4, September 2007 (co-authored with J Savirimuthu)

 Morphitis in the Court of Appeal: some reflections, The Company Lawyer Vol. 26, No. 8, Aug.
 2005, 245

 Corporate Nullification: A Health Warning for Company Directors, Northern Ireland Legal Quarterly, 1998